V’zuelan couple kidnapped for drugs

 THE Anti-Kidnapping Unit (AKU) is investigating a report that a Venezuelan couple was kidnapped and a ransom of six kilos of cocaine demanded for their safe release.

-According to a police report, the man and woman, who live in Princes Town, were last seen leaving their home yesterday evening.
+According to a police report, Juan Ruiz Espinoza, 23, and his wife Betzabett Guitte, 20, were last seen leaving their Palmyra Village home on Sunday evening.

 Reports said that they were expected to meet up with a Venezuelan friend on High Street in Princes Town.

-The man reported to police that the two never showed up and hours later he received a phone call from Spanish-speaking men saying they had abducted the couple and will only release them if the ransomis handed over today.
+The man reported to police that Espinoza and Guitte never showed up and hours later he received a phone call from Spanish-speaking men saying they had abducted the couple and would only release them if the ransom was handed over yesterday.

+Police said Espinoza was last seen wearing orange three-quarter pants and a black and white T-shirt and his wife wore blue jeans, a white T-shirt and grey sneakers.

-Up to this morning, police were questioning the couple's relatives and residents in the area.
+Up to yesterday evening, police were questioning the couple's relatives and residents in the area.

 Reply to "V’zuelan couple kidnapped for drugs"